konstantink83/kmp-codelabs/giphy-app-2-en.md

     val sourceUrl: String
 ) : Parcelable
 ```
-This domain entity contains gif's `id` and two URL (full and preview variant). `id` is used for correct identifying element in a list and in UI animations.
+This domain entity contains a gif `id` and two URLs (the full and preview variants). `id` is used to correctly identify an element in a list and in UI animations.

-Let's transform network entity `dev.icerock.moko.network.generated.models.Gif` to domain entity.
-To do this add one more construct method:
+Let's make the network entity `dev.icerock.moko.network.generated.models.Gif` a domain entity.
+To do this, add one more method:

 ```kotlin
 @Parcelize